Automate to Survive: a Celerity and Adobe event

 Brand survival relies on your ability to compete, and marketing automation is key

-To compete in today’s digital age, you need to be able to win more new customers whilst retaining, and most importantly, maximising your existing customer base.
+To compete in today’s digital age, you need to be able to win more new customers whilst retaining, and most importantly, maximizing your existing customer base.
 However, brands no longer own those customer journeys; customers are empowered to own that brand relationship.
 Therefore, in order to win or keep their attention you need to be able to have a conversation when they desire it.
 Automating your contact strategy becomes key to achieving this, some branding it the ‘holy grail’ of CRM marketing: right person, right time, right message.

 Brands need the right technology, people and processes in place to compete effectively at this level.
 Once you have those in place, having the right data and sufficient customer interaction is also important.